austincap/FreeSpeechShield/README.md

 Generally, the less taboo NSFW content such as solo, gangbang, gay, trans, bdsm, incest, hentai, vanilla, forced, or miscegenation porn.
 Very suggestive clothed pictures, such as what men fap to on facebook or instagram are also included here.
 Note that, despite the legislation in repressed nations like Canada and Australia, loli hentai and small tit porn is NOT counted as pedophilia for our purposes.
 It's not like those shitholes even have free speech anyway.

 ## advanced porn
 This is the stuff that's even banned from most porn sites such as pedophilia, bestiality, scat, mutilation, necrophilia, or snuff.
-While plenty of people genuinely enjoy this stuff, it's found online for the purpose of grossing out other users relatively more often than basic porn.
+While plenty of people genuinely enjoy this stuff, it's found online for the purpose of grossing out other users far more often than basic porn.
+Most sites that allow basic porn do not allow advanced porn, so it's justified having this separate category.

 ## criminal
 Many things are not protected by the first amendment to begin with, such as obscenity, fraud, child pornography, speech integral to illegal conduct, speech that incites imminent lawless action, speech that violates intellectual property law, true threats, and commercial speech such as advertising.
-To clarify the distinction between "criminal" and "advanced porn" regarding pedophilia, erotica or merely suggestive pictures of kids would be advanced porn whereas explicit pictures or videos of naked children are considered criminal.
+To clarify the distinction between "criminal" and "advanced porn" regarding pedophilia, shota erotica or loli hentai would be advanced porn whereas explicit pictures or videos of naked children are considered criminal.

 ## political
-This includes any claim about the political process, rumors about politicians, facts about politicians, conspiracy theories, or leaked documents such as the Panama Papers.
+This includes any claim about the political process, political hot-button issues, rumors about politicians, facts about politicians, conspiracy theories, or leaked documents such as the Panama Papers.
 However, everything a politician says is not necessarily political.

 ## heretical
 Religious, anti-religious.
 Also includes aliens?